material-motion/material-motion/CONTRIBUTING.md

 **Capitalization**: We capitalize the following terms whenever we refer to them:

-- Actor
+- Executor
 - Director
-- Intention
+- Plan
 - Runtime

-Example: A Runtime creates Actors.
+Example: A Runtime creates Executors.